Global Trade Alert

 • Affected sectors: energy, agricultural commodities

-This policy area included mechanisms such as reserve releases, rerouting of supply flows, production adjustments, rationing, and demand curtailment.
+This policy area included mechanisms such as reserve releases, rerouting of supply flows, production adjustments and rationing.

 • Affected sectors: energy

-• Implementing jurisdictions: Algeria, Australia (x3), Austria, Belgium, Canada, Czechia, Denmark, Estonia, EU, Finland, France, Germany, Greece, Hungary, India, Indonesia, Iran, Iraq (x2), Ireland, Italy, Japan, Jordan, Kazakhstan, Kuwait, Latvia, Lithuania, Luxembourg, Mexico, Netherlands, New Zealand (x2), Norway, Oman, Poland, Portugal, Qatar, Republic of Korea (x3), Russia, Saudi Arabia (x2), Serbia, Spain, Sweden, Tanzania, Türkiye, United Arab Emirates, United Kingdom, and United States of America (x2)
+• Implementing jurisdictions: Algeria, Australia (x5), Austria, Belgium, Canada, Czechia, Denmark, Estonia, EU, Finland, France, Germany, Greece, Hungary, India (x3), Indonesia, Iran, Iraq (x2), Ireland, Italy, Japan, Jordan, Kazakhstan, Kuwait, Latvia, Lithuania, Luxembourg, Mexico, Netherlands, New Zealand (x4), Norway, Oman, Poland, Portugal, Qatar, Republic of Korea (x3), Russia, Saudi Arabia (x2), Serbia, Spain, Sweden, Tanzania, Türkiye, United Arab Emirates, United Kingdom, the United States of America (x3), Vietnam (x2)

 This policy area includes measures aimed at reducing or controlling demand.
 For example, austerity measures and purchasing limits.